emahoneyy2/Stata_mapping/README.md

 # Stata_sandbox
 # Stata Snippets and Scripts

-This repository contains a collection of miscellaneous Stata (.do) files for mapping.
+This repository contains a collection of miscellaneous Stata (.do) files for mapping and other things.
 These scripts are primarily for my personal use, learning, and experimentation with Stata, and are shared as a resource for others who might find them helpful or want to see examples of different Stata techniques.
 Use at your own risk!

 ## Description